 - 10.1.
-In the first instance, any complaint regarding SEND support should be discussed with the SENCO.
+In the first instance, any complaint regarding SEND support should be discussed with the SENDCO.
 Then the whole school policy should be applied. - 10.2.
-Complaints will be dealt with in line with the Children and Families Act 2014 clause 32 statements and the academy's own complaints procedure.
+Complaints will be dealt with in line with the Children and Families Act 2014 and the academy's own complaints procedure.